onfido/onfido-node/README.md

 import { Onfido, Region, Applicant, OnfidoApiError } from "@onfido/api";
 ```

-Configure with you API token, and region if necessary:
+Configure with your API token, and region if necessary:

 ```js
 const onfido = new Onfido({